Career and employability advice

 Download the Careers information resources for mature students sheet for information on employment rights as well as job hunting advice.

 Download the Careers resources for students with disabilities information sheet for guidance on disclosure of disability during the recruitment process as well as a range of external organisations offering tailored support.
-If you need support to access any of the services offered by the Careers and Employability team, please email Careers or call on 0207 133 4033.
+If you need support to access any of the services offered by the team, please email or call on 0207 133 4033.

 Allaboutlaw offer a short employability course to support students with a disability or long term health condition break into law.
 Although the "live" sessions started in September it is still possible to register online to access all the materials.
 Find out more on the allaboutlaw website.